-3. POLYCARP: (69-155).
+3. POLYCARP: (69 -- 155).
 Saint, Bishop of Smyrna, Martyr.
-Only one Epistle, addressed to the Philippians, remains of Polycarp, and of it CE. discusses the "serious question" of its genuineness, which 134 THE SAINTLY "FATHERS" OF THE FAITH depends upon that of the Ignatian Epistles, and vice versa, above discussed; it says: "If the former were forgeries, the latter, which supports-it might almost be said presupposes-them, must be a forgery from the same hand."
+Only one Epistle, addressed to the Philippians, remains of Polycarp, and of it CE. discusses the "serious question" of its genuineness, which depends upon that of the Ignatian Epistles, and vice versa, above discussed; it says: "If the former were forgeries, the latter, which supports -- it might almost be said presupposes -- them, must be a forgery from the same hand."
 (CE. xii, 219.)
 Poor Church of God, cannot you produce something of your Saints that isn't a forgery?

-But if Saint Polycarp did not write anything genuine, his Church of Smyrna did itself proud in doing honor to his pretended Martyrdom, in A. D. 154-5, or 165-6 (Ib.)-so exact is Church "tradition."
-In one of the earliest Encyclicals-(not issued by a Pope)-the wondrous tale is told.
-It is addressed : "The Church of God which sojourns at Smyrna, to the Church of God sojourning in Philomelium, and to all the congregations of the Holy and Catholic-[first use of term]-Church in every place"; and proceeds in glowing words to recount the virtues, capture, trial and condemnation to death by fire, of the holy St. Polycarp.
-Just before his capture, Polycarp dreamed that his pillow was afire ; he exclaimed to those around, "prophetically, 'I am to be burned alive.'"
-The forged and fabling Epistle proceeds: "Now, as Polycarp was entering into the stadium, there came to him a voice from heaven, saying, 'Be strong, and show thyself a man, O Polycarp.'
+But if Saint Polycarp did not write anything genuine, his Church of Smyrna did itself proud in doing honor to his pretended Martyrtioin, in A.D.
+154-5, or 165-6 (lb.) -- so exact is Church "tradition."
+In one of the earliest Encyclicals -- (not issued by a Pope) -- the wondrous tale is told.
+It it; addressed: "The "The exclaimed to those around, "prophetically, 'I am to be burned alive."
+The forged and fabling Epistle proceeds: "Now, as Polycerp was entering into the stadium, there came to him a voice from heaven, saying, 'Be strong, and show thyself a man, O Polycarp.'
 No one saw who it was that spoke to him; but those of our brethren who were present heard the voice" (Ch. ix).
 Then the details of his trial before the magistrates, and the verbatim report of his prayer when led to his fate (xiv).
 Then (Chap. xv):